shakesBeardZ/neurips-2025-rebuttal/reviewer_3.md

 We thank the reviewer for the detailed critique and address each weakness or editorial note in turn.

-### 1. Abstract omits annotation type (“classification/point labels”)
+### 1. Clarifying Annotation Type and Dataset Scope in Abstract and Title

+We agree that the original abstract could more explicitly describe both the **annotation format** and the **taxonomic focus** of the ReefNet dataset.

+#### (i) Annotation Type (Point-Based Classification)

-To avoid ambiguity, we will revise the abstract to **explicitly state the annotation type and task**.
-While the current text mentions “genus-level hard-coral annotations,” it omits the fact that these are **sparse point-based labels** used for **patch-level classification**.
+While the current abstract mentions “genus-level hard-coral annotations,” it does not specify that these annotations are:

+* **Sparse point-level labels**, and
+* Used for **localized patch-based classification** rather than whole-image or per-pixel labeling.

-To clarify this, we will update the sentence:
+To improve clarity, we will revise the sentence:

 > “...totaling ∼925K genus-level hard-coral annotations with expert-verified labels.”

 to:

-> “...totaling ∼925K **sparse point-level genus annotations** with expert-verified labels, supporting localized **patch-level classification**.”
+> “...totaling ∼925K **sparse point-level genus annotations**, supporting localized **patch-level classification** with expert-verified labels.”

-This modification accurately reflects ReefNet’s annotation format and task setup, helping readers distinguish it from image-level classification, object detection, or segmentation pipelines.
+This update removes ambiguity about the nature of the task (classification) and annotation granularity (point-based), helping readers distinguish ReefNet from detection or segmentation datasets.
-We appreciate the reviewer’s feedback and believe this clarification will strengthen the paper’s clarity for both machine learning and ecological audiences.

-### 2. Clarifying Scope: Focus on Hard Corals in Abstract and Title
+#### (ii) Scope: Hard Corals Only

-ReefNet indeed focuses **exclusively on hard corals (Order: Scleractinia)** — the most ecologically foundational, structurally distinct, and consistently annotated group in global reef-monitoring programs.
-While other benthic taxa (e.g., soft corals, algae, sponges) may be present in some imagery or initial annotations, they are **explicitly excluded** from ReefNet’s curated label set.
-This exclusion reflects both our study’s focus and the practical consideration that our team’s taxonomic validation expertise lies primarily in hard corals.
+ReefNet focuses **exclusively on hard corals (Order: Scleractinia)** — the most ecologically foundational and taxonomically structured group in global reef surveys.
+Although other benthic organisms (e.g., algae, soft corals, sponges) may appear in the imagery, they are **explicitly excluded** from ReefNet’s label set.

-To eliminate ambiguity, we will:
-- **Revise the abstract** to state:
+This reflects both:

+* The dataset’s **targeted ecological scope**, and
+* The taxonomic expertise of our verification team, which specializes in hard coral identification and labeling.

+To avoid confusion, we will revise the abstract to:

-> “…totaling ∼925K **point-level annotations of hard coral genera**, with other benthic taxa excluded…”
+> “…totaling ∼925K **point-level annotations of hard coral genera**, excluding other benthic taxa…”

-- **Clarify the dataset scope** in the Introduction and Section 3, noting that ReefNet is purpose-built for fine-grained classification of hard corals and aligned with international monitoring practices (e.g., NOAA NCRMP, AIMS LTMP, GCRMN).

-- **Optionally revise the title** to mention “hard corals,” depending on editorial policy at the camera-ready stage.
-We agree that this change could further improve clarity if permitted.

-We believe these updates will resolve any potential confusion regarding the dataset’s taxonomic scope.
+We will also clarify ReefNet’s scope in **Section 1 (Introduction)** and **Section 3 (Dataset)**, and if permitted, we are open to **updating the paper’s title** to explicitly include “hard corals.”

+These changes ensure that readers — whether from machine learning or ecology backgrounds — clearly understand the dataset’s annotation type and taxonomic boundaries from the outset.

-### 3. Clarifying Patch Extraction Protocol (§5.1)
+### 2. Clarifying Patch Extraction Protocol (§5.1)

 Each annotated point in ReefNet corresponds to a **centered square image patch of size 512×512 pixels**.
 This patch size was selected after pilot testing to balance local texture fidelity with sufficient spatial context for taxonomic classification.